bparanj/crystal/electronics/book/capacitor/smoothing-capacitor.md

 Extract only few sentences and add it to existing experiment:

-A simple experiment to demonstrate the smoothing of voltage by a capacitor using Tinkercad involves creating a basic rectifier circuit with a smoothing capacitor.
-Here's a step-by-step guide:
+An experiment to demonstrate the smoothing of voltage by a capacitor using Tinkercad involves creating a basic rectifier circuit with a smoothing capacitor.

-### Components Needed:
+### Components:

 - Breadboard
 - AC power source (e.g., function generator)
 - Diode (e.g., 1N4007)